jasonBirchall/tools-api-poc/README.md

 There are a few nuances I'd like this repository to have.

+## GitFlow model

+To structure the code within Git branches, we will use the GitFlow model.
+This approach consists of the following branches:

+- main: This branch corresponds to the current production code.
+You can't commit directly, except for hotfixes.
+Git tags can be used to tag all the commits in the master branch with a version number (for instance, for using the semantic versioning convention, https://semver.org/, which has three parts: major, minor, and patch, so a tag with version 1.2.3 has 1 as its major version, 2 as its minor version, and 3 as its patch version).

+- preprod: This is a release branch and is a mirror of production.
+It can be used to test all the new features that are developed on the develop branch before they are merged to the master branch.

+- develop: This is the development integration branch, which contains the latest integrated development code.

+- feature/X: This is an individual feature branch that's being developed.
+Each new feature resides in its own branch, and they're generally created for the latest develop branch.

+- hotfix/X: When you need to solve something in production code, you can use the hotfix branch and open a pull request for the master branch.
+This branch is based on the master branch.

 ### Commit messages

 Please if you can use [conventional commits](https://conventionalcommits.org/) to make your commits and follow the [conventional commit guidelines](https://conventionalcommits.org/en/v1.0.0/guidelines.html).